UT-Mao/UT-Mao.github.io/_pages/about.md

 I am currently a research scientist at Cyberagent AI Lab.
 I worked as a project researcher with Aizawa Lab of The University of Tokyo, Japan.

-My research interest is in Computer Vision, including Image Generation, Visual Understanding and Training Data Synthesis.
+My research interest is in Computer Vision, including controllable image generation and visual understanding.

 # News